serhii-tyshchenko/tech-interview/reactjs/index.md

 - No, state updates in React are asynchronous.
 For example, when you call `setState()`, React batches state updates for performance reasons and may batch multiple updates together.

-**What is the `key` prop, and what is the benefit of using it in arrays of elements?**

-- The `key` prop is a unique identifier for elements in a list.
-It helps React identify which items have changed, been added, or been removed when rendering arrays of elements, improving performance and preventing unexpected behavior.

 ## Refs

 **What is the use of refs?**